Palaeognathae: Origin and evolution

 Hope (2002) reviewed all known bird fossils from the Mesozoic looking for evidence of the origin of the evolutionary radiation of the Neornithes.
 That radiation would also signal that the paleognaths had already diverged.
 She notes five Early Cretaceous taxa that have been assigned to the Palaeognathae.
 She finds that none of them can be clearly assigned as such.
 However, she does find evidence that the Neognathae and, therefore, also the Palaeognathae had diverged no later than the Early Campanian age of the Cretaceous period.

 Vegavis is a fossil bird from the Maastrichtian stage of Late Cretaceous Antarctica.
 Vegavis is most closely related to true ducks.
 Because virtually all phylogenetic analyses predict that ducks diverged after paleognaths, this is evidence that paleognaths had already arisen well before that time.

 An exceptionally preserved specimen of the extinct flying paleognathe Lithornis was published by Leonard et al. in 2005.
 It is an articulated and nearly complete fossil from the early Eocene of Denmark, and thought to have the best preserved lithornithiform skull ever found.
-The authors concluded that Lithornis was a close sister taxon to tinamous, rather than ostriches, and that the lithornithiforms + tinamous were the most basal paleognaths.
+The authors concluded that Lithornis was a close sister taxon to tinamous, rather than ostriches, and that the lithornithiforms + tinamous were sister to the other paleognaths.
 They concluded that all ratites, therefore, were monophyletic, descending from one common ancestor that became flightless.
 They also interpret the paleognath-like Limenavis, from late Cretaceous Patagonia, as possible evidence of a Cretaceous and monophyletic origin for paleognaths.

 Mysterious large eggs from the Pliocene of Lanzarote in the Canary Islands have been attributed to ratites.